 Hopefully, this all sounds quite vague and inaccurate to you.
-We hope you wouldn't buy a camera from a store that "tests" their cameras in this way.
 Unfortunately, this is exactly how most online sellers check their cameras.

-They run a camera through these very basic, unprofessional steps and then market a camera as fully working.
-The truth is that this level of testing only tells us if a camera is completely broken.
+They run a camera through these very basic steps and then market a camera as fully working.
+The truth is that this level of testing only tells us if a camera is completely broken or not.

 With this method, we know nothing about the accuracy of the shutter, light meter, or auto exposure modes found on cameras like the ever-popular Canon AE-1.